lmbernardo7520112/first-challenge-front-end-react/README.md

 #### Contributing 🤝

 Contributions to this project are welcome!
-If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md] file.

 #### Contact 📧

-If you have any questions or suggestions regarding this project, feel free to contact us at [your_email@example.com](mailto:leonardo.bernardo@professor.pb.gov.br).
+If you have any questions or suggestions regarding this project, feel free to contact us at [mailto:leonardo.bernardo@professor.pb.gov.br].

 Thank you for using the Currency Converter!
 Happy converting! 🎉